Got a truck full of dope, plug on the coke

 2. the agency or means by which an effect is produced or a purpose accomplished

-Today, we’re going to use something boring to introduce something interesting.
-I’ve been reading a lot of loan documents lately (I know shoot me, right) and thank God I work with smart attorneys (corporate, not criminal, at the time of this writing) because loan agreements and the other legal documents involved when businesses want money are often hundreds of pages long, and unlike the Terms & Conditions in our Verizon contract, you actually have to read them.
+Today, we are going to use something boring to introduce something interesting.
+I have been reading a lot of loan documents lately (I know shoot me, right) and thank God I work with smart attorneys (corporate, not criminal, at the time of this writing) because loan agreements and the other legal documents involved when businesses want money are often hundreds of pages long, and unlike the Terms & Conditions in our Verizon contract, you actually have to read them.
 As important as they are, time often does not allow me to read every word.
 Like other bankers & businessmen, I find myself needing the information translated from Legalese into English.
 This is one of the reasons we happily pay lawyers.

 Here’s the interesting thing: Although we generally think of legal contracts as jargon-filled and effectively unreadable to a layperson, they are still written in English.
 When we say, “We just signed our life away,” somewhere buried in the document spells out, in a language we can understand, exactly where we signed our life away and on what terms.